One Year Later: An Update on the Perpetual New Girl

 Although it’s hard to hear and even harder to implement, the same transitional advice is given to military spouses over and over because it works!
 These are some of the things I did to get through the new girl phase as quickly as possible.

-1. I started to write again.
+- I started to write again.
 Thanks, MBO!
 Managing home life and work life doesn’t free up a lot of time to worry about new girl insecurities.
-If you're not already working full time, volunteering or a small part time job puts your skills to use.
+If you're not already working full time, volunteering or a small part-time job puts your skills to use.
 As a bonus, new friendships often form.

-2. I joined a gym.
+- I joined a gym.
 Ugh.
 I know.
-It’s the LAST thing I want to do, but I do because it’s healthy and all that, but it can also make you accountable.
-A tough trainer will expect you to show regularly, as will a friend that is paying her gym dues just like you.
+It’s the LAST thing I want to do, but I do it because it’s healthy and all that, but it can also make you accountable.
+A tough trainer will expect you to show up regularly, as will a friend who is paying her gym dues just like you.
 It’s one place you have to be a couple of times a week to interact with new faces.

-3. We sight see.
+- We sightsee.
 A lot.
 My family is always traveling near and far to take advantage of the opportunities for learning and entertainment in our area.
 In just a year, friends regularly come to me to ask for travel advice on what to see and do.

 This year I dug in and used the tried and true techniques for settling into our new life.
 I am sure there are other ways to feel comfortable, but these have worked for me as well as my family.
 I have seen the benefits, too.
 We are thriving in this neighborhood and we want to stay as long as the Army says we can.
 Even if they say it’s time to go, I am not sure more than my husband will PCS!